G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 - maidenhead (this isn't actually used in the display yet, but is in the spot gathering code)

 ## [The spot-gathering code]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHere.py)
+Click the title above to download the code.
 ```Python
 import paho.mqtt.client as mqtt
 import pickle